loremdipso/learn_a_lang/README.md

 By default this comes with some common Spanish words, but just replace `docs/spanish.json` with whatever you like.
 To do so, just update `data/` and run `scripts/build_data.rb`.

-There's also `scripts/build_bundle.rb`, which bundles the final application into a single page.
-Useful if you want to cache it in New Tab Override (dynamic local file access is disabled in Firefox for security).
+There's also `scripts/build_bundle.rb`, which attempts to bundle the final application into a single page.
+This would work, but the Default Content Security Policy disallows JS unless you explicitly enable it and then put its hash your `manifest.json` :/.
+So while the bundling does work I haven't found a use for it just yet.